beaverbuilder/assistant/README.md

-# Assistant Concept - Planning Work
+# Assistant - Work In Progress

-This is a collection of scratch work and pieces to be used in the assistant product concept.
-This is basically a static mockup at this point built with react.
+A tool for seeing what's happening inside WordPress and quickly navigating between pages & posts.

 ## Installation
 After cloning the repo you will need to build the js and css bundles before the plugin will display.
 You can do that by: